Proving Marketing ROI: The Metrics You Should Report

 - Net promoter score: a metric built from survey responses, where a ten-point scale is used to determine the likelihood of a customer referring business to you:

 - 0–6 = Detractor

 Subtract the percentage of detractors from the percentage of promoters to arrive at the net promoter score.

 - Up-sell: when a customer who has a license to product A buys additional features of that productCross-sell: when a customer who has a license to product A buys a license to product B

 - Gross churn: there are a few ways to calculate this; the first is to take the percentage of customers up for renewal who do not renew, while the second is to take the money brought in from renewals and divide by the total amount of money that renewals could generate in the month (renewal base)

 - Net churn: this represents the gross churn number, except net of up-sells, which brings the number down significantly, sometimes into the negative

-For more information about marketing KPIs as well as an overview of the tools available in the marketplace that will enable you to measure them, read my e-book, Keys to the Kingdom: Making Marketing More Data-Centric.
+For more information about marketing KPIs as well as an overview of the tools available in the marketplace that will enable you to measure them, read my new e-book, Keys to the Kingdom: Making Marketing More Data-Centric.